CalebMostyn/signal-matching/README.md

 # signal-matching

-Python implementation of signal matcher.
+Python implementation of a signal matcher.
 Estimates best two matches of a short, noisy signal to a longer signal from a set of references.

 ## Usage